 The Students must choose one NME paper in semester - I and one NME paper in semester - II.

-The students must choose Two Elective papers in Semester - VI from the list of offered electives.
+The student must choose one Elective paper in Semester - V and Two Elective papers in Semester - VI from the list of offered electives.